ylabrj/jam/README.md

 In the interim, you can specify an external plotter by adding *--plotext <program>*.
 The external plotter must support the same ASCII number format from the *Serial.println()* output. <program> must be configured in the system path or entered with a fully-qualified path.

 The Arduino IDE serialplotter cannot be called up directly from the command line.
-You can enter *--plotext Arduino* but then you'll need to execute the pulldown menu option and specify the serial port to start it.
+You can enter *--plotext Arduino* but then you'll need to execute the pulldown menu option and specify the serial port to start it. __*Caution: Starting the Arduino IDE serial plotter resets the Arduino board.*__

 __[serialplot](https://hackaday.io/project/5334-serialplot-realtime-plotting-software)__ is a free option we like that has great performance.
 You may need to specify the port, and then hit the start button to start plotting.

 ## Known issues

-So far only tested on Windows 10.
-Thanks to Calin Graza for starting the MAC testing.
+So far only tested on Windows 10 and Raspberry Pi Raspbian 4.14 Thanks to Calin Graza for starting the MAC testing.

 __--redefine__ works on numbers and strings - but the C/sketch compiler only supports numbers.
 Duh.